storyprotocol/documentation/docs/Developers/get-started-with-the-smart-contracts/index.md

 ## Deploy & Verify Contracts on Story

-*The approach to deploy & verify contracts comes from the[Blockscout official documentation](https://docs.blockscout.com/developer-support/verifying-a-smart-contract/foundry-verification).*
+> The approach to deploy & verify contracts comes from the [Blockscout official documentation](https://docs.blockscout.com/developer-support/verifying-a-smart-contract/foundry-verification).

 Verify a contract with Blockscout right after deployment (make sure you add "/api/" to the end of the Blockscout homepage explorer URL):